Environmentalpublichealth/Domain_swap/EG1_charmm_MD/README.md

 If the shard type is spelled differently there, change `GRES` in `config.sh` to match it exactly.
 One shard is enough for one GROMACS replicate; ask for more only if a run turns out to be GPU-bound.

+We prefer to use A100 GPU, because it is newer and more powerful than a6000.
+If your job stay pending for too long, check what A100 GPUs are available with the `sinfo` command.

 ### No walltime is requested